Podemos (Spanish political party): Ideology

 A party on the left-wing or the far-left of the political spectrum, Podemos has been described as a left-wing populist party which holds anti-austerity, anti-corruption, and anti-establishment views.
 It promotes direct democracy, federalism, patriotism, republicanism, and an alternative social democracy to that of the Spanish Socialist Workers' Party (PSOE) through populist rhetoric.

 Podemos presented a collaboratively written programme for the 2014 European Parliament election in Spain.
-Some of the most important policies were emphasis on public control, poverty reduction, and social dignity via a basic income for every adult, including lobbying controls and punitive measures against tax avoidance by large corporations and multinational organizations, as well as promotion of smaller enterprises.
-It also included revoking or curtailing the Treaty of Lisbon, abandoning the memorandum of understanding, withdrawing from some free trade agreements, and promoting referendums on any major constitutional reform.
-On environmentalism, it advocated reduction of fossil fuel consumption, promotion of public transport and renewable energy initiatives, reduction of industrial cash crop agriculture, and stimulating local food production by small and medium enterprises.
+Some of the most important policies were emphasis on public control, poverty reduction, and social dignity through a basic income for every adult, including lobbying controls and punitive measures against tax avoidance by large corporations and multinational organizations, as well as promotion of smaller enterprises.
+It also included revoking or curtailing the Treaty of Lisbon, abandoning the memorandum of understanding, withdrawing from multiple free trade agreements, and promoting referendums on any major constitutional reform.
+On environmentalism, it advocated reduction of fossil fuel consumption, promotion of public transport and renewable energy initiatives, reduction of industrial cash crop agriculture, and stimulating local food production by small and medium-sized enterprises.